 \section{One-Zone Disk Model}

-To understand the evolution of an accretion disk left over from a TDE, we use a one-zone disk model \citep[e.g.,][]{Metzger2008,Shen14}.
+To understand the evolution of an accretion disk left over from a TDE, we use a one-zone disk model \citep[e.g.,][]{Metzger2008,Shen14,Lu2022}.
 Such a disk is characterized by a total mass $M_d$, characteristic radius $R_d$ (which is roughly the outer radius of the disk), and disk angular momentum \be J_d = (GM_{\rm BH}R_d)^{1/2}M_d, \ee where $M_{\rm BH}$ is the BH mass.
 Such a one-zone model can be a good approximation since the majority of the disk mass and angular momentum are at $R_d$, the location which satisfies $t_\nu\sim t$, where $t_\nu$ is the viscous timescale.
-Since $t_\nu\sim r^{3/2}$, interior to $R_d$ the disk can be assumed to be in steady state.
-We next explain the basic ingredients included to solve for the time-dependent disk properties.
+Since $t_\nu\sim r^{3/2}$, interior to $R_d$ the disk can be assumed to be in steady state. {In Section~\ref{Sec:conclusions}, we come back to this assumption and discuss whether a one-dimensional model may be needed in some cases.} We next explain the basic ingredients included to solve for the time-dependent disk properties.